Skip to main content

 • Our remote will control the left and right wheels independently, which will allow the rover to move forward, backwards, and turn left and right.
 (And spin around in circles!)

-• Since the thumbsticks have built-in buttons (that are activated when you press down) we'll use those to control the Rover Gripper if you have it attached.
+• Since the thumbsticks have built-in buttons (that are activated when you press down) we'll use those to control the Gripper if you have it attached.

 • We've added one more feature.
 You can change the speed of the Rover by using the remote.
 By default it will start at 50% speed but you can decrease or increase this.